indygreg/python-build-standalone/docs/quirks.rst

 .. _quirk_backspace_key:

-Backscape Key Doesn't work in Python REPL
+Backspace Key Doesn't work in Python REPL
 =========================================

 If you attempt to run ``python`` and the backspace key doesn't